Mistaken Honor

 As a result of Bagai's spying on his countrymen, many were jailed for extended periods of time, and Ghadar Party come to a screeching halt on Pacific Coast.

-The role of Bagai as a double agent is well documented by historians and scholars.
+The role of Bagai as a double agent is well documented by historians and scholars ( with the exception of narratives curated by the Berkeley South Asian Radical Historians).
 The primary research documents -- written communications preserved in the UK National Archives in London -- referencing Bagai's employment as a British spy clearly indicate that he was very well known among high-ranking British officers who had admired his work for them.1

 Why the Bagai Family Chose to Come to San Francisco